jewelsofthought/neshama/site/posts/judaica/path_of_blessing.md

 - _Mezzuzah_ = _shema_, G-d’s unity, return G-d’s love with ours
 - _Mitzvot_ are ethical imperatives from the collective wisdom of Judaism and have greater force than personal values or choices.
 - Do good, because G-d requires it of me?
-  [Note: Should I not do good because it is the right thing to do?
-But Judaism is a way to awaken this ethic in people who perhaps don't have it, or are unaware of its existence]
+  {NOTE: Should I not do good because it is the right thing to do?
+But Judaism is a way to awaken this ethic in people who perhaps don't have it, or are unaware of its existence}
 - Save time by having no _bracha_ for _tzedakah_ (charity)
 - Jews once felt obligated; now we choose to be obligated
 - Noah: humanity and all world.
 - Abraham: Jewish insight into G-d
-  [Note: Torah was revealed at Sinai in the silent _aleph_]
+  {NOTE: Torah was revealed at Sinai in the silent _aleph_}
 - Strip away and risk everything to hear G-d.
 We hear G-d from inside ourselves.
 Moses heard G-d with Moses’ own voice.
-  [Note: Are these the inner imperatives we simultaneously hear and obey in the _shema_?]
+  {NOTE: Are these the inner imperatives we simultaneously hear and obey in the _shema_?}
 - _yetzer tov_ which is G-d, and _yetzer ra_ which is our impulse; ie wed authority and authenticity.]
 - To do a _mitzvah_ is to enter into I-Thou with G-d
 - Reshape behaviour to have more experience of inter-being with G-d
 - “Each time we (make) love (with) G-d, we stand at Sinai in _Atzliut_, in that timeless kiss of shared being.”
 - Tap ancient wisdom to serve the future; restore mystical tradition; meditation; psycho-spiritual prayer and joyous celebration from Chasidism
-  [Note: Borrow the wisdom underlying _mitzvoth_ as principles for today]
+  {NOTE: Borrow the wisdom underlying _mitzvoth_ as principles for today}
 - Mustn’t reject tradition, but also not be a slave to it – join in renewal.
 - "Torah is an unripe fruit of Divine wisdom" (Zohar)
 - "G-d is wherever we let Him in" (Kotzker Rebbe)